ivanovitchm/datastructure/README.md

 ### Department of Computer Engineering and Automation
 #### Algorithms and Data Structure II

+This is the repository for the Algorithms and Data Structures II course, offered by the Department of Computer Engineering and Automation ([DCA](www.dca.ufrn.br)) of the Technology Center ([CT](https://www.ct.ufrn.br/)) at the Federal University of Rio Grande do Norte ([UFRN](www.ufrn.br)).

+The DCA aims to train professionals capable of designing and developing computer systems for industrial automation, embedded systems, software systems, distributed systems, computer networks, and information systems.
+The CT offers undergraduate and graduate courses in Engineering.
+This course is part of the curriculum of the Computer Engineering program at DCA/UFRN.

 #### References

 - :books: Michael T. Goodrich, Roberto Tamassia, Michael H. Goldwasser.
 Data Structures and Algorithms in Python [[Link]](https://www.wiley.com/en-br/Data+Structures+and+Algorithms+in+Python-p-9781118290279)